jenmyers/jenmyers.net/_posts/2023-02-25-recently-25-february.md

 - [_Orphan: First Kill_](https://letterboxd.com/film/orphan-first-kill/) is a blast.

 - I came across [_Last Girl Standing_](https://letterboxd.com/film/last-girl-standing/), a indie film from 2015, and while it's a bit wobbly, I liked its perspective and its commitment to its psychological premise.
 Worth checking out.

+- Y'all are watching _Poker Face_, right?
+Because you should be watching _Poker Face_.